East Texas school superintendent to Gov. Abbott: ‘Man, we need your help’

 Dr. James Wilcox, the superintendent of Longview ISD, defended the decision on Tuesday, saying it was not a political decision.
 Longview is also one of the latest districts to offer incentives or stipends to vaccinated staff members, with the board approving a $1,000 incentive on Monday night.
 Nacogdoches ISD is offering $500.

-“We’ve opted to look at what can we do to use our resources in such a way that can help us address our staff,” said the superintendent of Nacogdoches ISD.
-“The most important element and keeping school open is to make sure that our staff remain healthy.”
+“We’ve opted to look at what can we do to use our resources in such a way that can help us address our staff,” said Gabriel Trujillo, the superintendent of Nacogdoches ISD.
+“The most important element and keeping school open is to make sure that our staff remains healthy.”

 Copyright 2021 KLTV.
 All rights reserved.